 Kyrgyz is a member of the Kipchak branch of the Turkic language family.
-It is spoken mainly in Kyrgyzstan, and also in China, Tajikistan, Afghanistan and Turkey.
-In 2014 there were 4.1 million speakers of Kyrgyz in Kyrgyzstan.
-There are 160,000 Kyrgyz speakers in China in the year 2000, and there were 60,000 speakers of Kyrgyz in Tajikstan in 2012.
+It is spoken by about 5.1 million people, mainly in Kyrgyzstan, and also in Uzbekistan, China, the Russian Federation, Tajikistan, Kazakhstan, and a number of other countires.
+In 2018 there were 4.5 million speakers of Kyrgyz in Kyrgyzstan.
+There are about 282,000 Kyrgyz speakers in Uzbekistan, 160,000 in China, 80,300 in the Russian Federation, 71,400 in Tajikistan, and 17,200 in Kazakhstan.

 Kyrgyz is statutory national language of Kyrgyzstan, and is used in schools, newspapers and on radio and television.
 In China Kyrgyz is spoken mailny in the Xinjiang Uyghur Autonomous Region, espcially in Kizilsu Kyrgyz Autonomous Prefecture, where it is an official language.
-In Afghanistan Kyrgyz is spoken mainly in the Great Pamir and Little Pamir valleys in Badakhshan province in the northeast of the country.
+In Uzbektistan there are Kyrgyz speakers in the Andijon, Farg'ona and Namangan regions.

 Kyrgyz was written a version of the the Perso-Arabic script until 1928, then with the Latin alphabet from 1928 and 1940, and with with the Cyrillic alphabet from 1940 onwards, though some people, especially in China, still use the Perso-Arabic script.
 After Kyrghyzstan became independent in 1991 there was a plan to re-introduce the Latin alphabet, but it has yet to be implemented.

 Hear how to pronounce the Kyrgyz alphabet: